hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/visualization/README.md

 ##### Cell Type Layer (CT nodes)

 This is the second layer of the biomdal network that depicts the relationships between the Anatomical Structures and their typology of cells.
 These nodes are colored in blue.
 Hovering and clicking on these nodes will highlight the respective AS and B nodes that the node is connected to.
 These connections are made by using the last layer of the anatomical structures from the main data.
 These nodes are case sensitive.
 They are built by using 2 configuration variables `bimodal_distance_x` (which is the horizontal distance between the last layer of the AS nodes and the CT nodes) and `bimodal_distance_y` (which is the vertical distance between each CT node).
-These both can be configured on the fly (please see [Graph Controls](https://github.com/hubmapconsortium/ccf-asct-reporter/wiki/Visualization/_edit#graph-controls)).
+These both can be configured on the fly (please see [Graph Controls](/docs?id=5)).
 Uniqueness of these nodes are defines by the combination of the name, ontology link and the rdfs label.
+Ontology links are shown below the name of the node by default.
+To know how to switch them off click [here](/docs?id=5).

 These nodes have additional functions.
 To more about them click [here](/docs?id=4).

 <br>

 ##### Biomarker Layer (B nodes)

 This is the third layer of the bimodal network that shows teh relationships between Cell Types and their Biomarkers.
 These nodes are colored in green.
 Hovering and clicking on these nodes will highlight the respective CT and B nodes that the node is connected to.
 They are built by using 2 configuration variables `bimodal_distance_x`(which is the horizontal distance between the CT nodes and the B nodes) and `bimodal_distance_y` (which is the vertical distance between each B node).
-These both can be configured on the fly (please see [Graph Controls](https://github.com/hubmapconsortium/ccf-asct-reporter/wiki/Visualization/_edit#graph-controls)).
+These both can be configured on the fly (please see [Graph Controls](/docs?id=5)).
 These nodes are case sensitive.
 Uniqueness of these nodes are defines by the combination of the name, ontology link and the rdfs label.
+Ontology links are shown below the name of the node by default.
+To know how to switch them off click [here](/docs?id=5).

 These nodes have additional functions.
 To more about them click [here](/docs?id=4).